PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 Be careful when you disconnect the power as you may end up with a corrupt file if you remove the power while the SD card is being updated.
 You can wait for the Adalogger red LED to flash (indicating an SD write) then quickly disconnect the power once the LED has gone out.
 Or connect a normally-open push-to-make button between swPin (by default this is digital pin 15 - 0.2" away from the GND pin on the Adalogger) and GND.
 Pressing it will stop the logger writing to SD card, leaving it ready for the power to be removed.

+To enable Galileo reception, uncomment the line which says _#define GALILEO_

+To enable power saving mode, uncomment the line which says _#define LOWPOWER_

 GPX_and_CSV_Logger can also be used with the Adafruit Ultimate GPS FeatherWing.
 Comment out the line which says _#define UBLOX_ to use the Ultimate GPS.